estuary/docs/overview-intro.rst

-Using a collection might seem rather round-about for a simple a key/value map--why not just use DynamoDB or Memcached directly, and call it a day?--but its advantage becomes clear as soon as one wants *both* DynamoDB and Memcached, or indexes in multiple clouds or regions, or wants to study how keys have changed over time.
+Using a collection might seem rather round-about for a simple a key/value map--why not just use DynamoDB or Memcached directly, and call it a day?--but its advantage becomes clear as soon as one wants *both* DynamoDB and Memcached, or indexes in multiple clouds or regions, or one wants to study how keys have changed over time.
 A collection can be read over and over again, now or in the future, without any coordination or operational risk to production infrastructure, and every reader will materialize the *exact same state*.